SwikritiT/swaglabs-tests/blog/blog.md

 ```

 The total test execution time in Chrome ranged between **19-22 seconds**, with an average execution time of **21 seconds**.
-This time is better than what I observed earlier, while executing tests in Chrome.
+This time is better than what I observed earlier while executing tests in Chrome.

 **Firefox headless**